jonam/learning/gpt/DETAILS.md

 A "1-bit LLM" typically implies that the model's weights are quantized to only two possible values.
 This binary representation drastically reduces the memory and computational complexity, as operations can be highly optimized for binary arithmetic.
 However, this extreme quantization can potentially lead to a loss in model performance if not carefully implemented, as it severely limits the capacity to represent information within the weights.

 ### 1.58-bit LLMs
-The concept of "1.58-bit LLMs," as described in the context you've provided, refers to an innovative approach where model parameters are quantized to a ternary format, meaning each weight can take one of three possible values: {-1, 0, 1}.
+The concept of "1.58-bit LLMs," as described in the context we've provided, refers to an innovative approach where model parameters are quantized to a ternary format, meaning each weight can take one of three possible values: {-1, 0, 1}.
 This format is referred to as "1.58-bit" quantization, which might initially seem mathematically perplexing since the bit representation doesn't directly translate to traditional binary encoding.
 Here's a simplified explanation:

 - The idea of "1.58 bits" comes from information theory and the concept of entropy, representing the average minimum number of bits needed to encode a set of three values efficiently.
 While you can't directly have 1.58 physical bits, this notation indicates that the storage efficiency is somewhere between 1-bit and 2-bit quantization, closer to the former but with an additional value for representation.
 - By allowing three possible states for each weight, this method provides a better balance between model size (and hence, computational efficiency) and the ability to capture the complexity of the data compared to binary (1-bit) quantization.
-- The research you mentioned, such as the BitNet b1.58 model, demonstrates that it's possible to match the performance of full-precision models using this ternary quantization approach, achieving similar perplexity and end-task performance metrics while benefiting from reduced latency, memory usage, throughput, and energy consumption.
+- The research we mentioned, such as the BitNet b1.58 model, demonstrates that it's possible to match the performance of full-precision models using this ternary quantization approach, achieving similar perplexity and end-task performance metrics while benefiting from reduced latency, memory usage, throughput, and energy consumption.

 ### Significance
 The development of 1.58-bit LLMs signifies a breakthrough in the scalability and efficiency of large language models.
 By proving that such models can achieve competitive performance with drastically reduced computational resources, this approach paves the way for: